rahji/syllabuster/README.md

 at a total number of available points for the semester.

-With this tool, I can enter a list of assignments with their corresponding point values and get a markdown page that contains the following:
+With this tool, I can enter a list of assignments with their corresponding point values and get two files as output:

-1. A markdown table that lists the assignments and their corresponding point values
+1. A markdown file containing tables listing the assignments and the letter grade scale
-2. A pie chart showing the distribution of points across assignments
+2. A PNG file containing a pie chart showing the distribution of points for the whole semester
-3. A markdown table that shows how a student's end-of-semester point total translates to a letter grade

-The letter grade scale is based on an existing scale for your school, which can be specified in the configuration file.
+The letter grade scale is based on an existing scale, which is specified in the configuration file.
 While the reference scale may use fractional numbers, all other points will be whole numbers.

-The configuration file contains the percentage-to-letter-grade scale and whatever assignments/points were entered the last time the program was used.
+This tool is a little weird, but it does exactly what I need.

+## Input Format

+When entering the list of assignments, be sure to look at the examples shown.
+The requirements are:

+* One assignment per line
+* Each line starts with the number of points for the assignment
+* An optional multiplier can be added next (ie: "300 x 4" if there are four 300-point assignments)
+* The name of the assignment is next
+* You can add an optional short-name for the project in parenthesis.
+This is used for the pie chart labels.

 ## Installation

-The easiest way to install is to download the appropriate archive file from the [Releases](https://github.com/rahji/syllabuster/releases/latest) page, place the `syllabuster` binary [somewhere in your path](https://zwbetz.com/how-to-add-a-binary-to-your-path-on-macos-linux-windows/), and run it from your terminal (eg: Terminal.app in MacOS or [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=us&rtc=1))

-**OR** If you have `go` installed you can clone this repo and run `make build`

-You might want to install [glow](https://github.com/charmbracelet/glow), too.
+1. Clone the repo
+2. Run `make build` from your terminal

 ## Usage

-Run the command by entering `syllabuster` from your terminal.
+Run the command by entering `syllabuster` from your terminal

-## Todo
+## Notes

-* enter filename for markdown and for chart
-* get button to work for generating markdown and image
-* get --help and --version to work without cobra
+* The configuration file also contains the assignments and points but that's unused at the moment.